miktam/sizeof/README.md

 ### Complex types support

 - Map
+- Set

 ### Get size of a JavaScript object in Bytes - Browser

 For the browser, the calculation takes an object as an argument.
 It uses a combination of recursion and a stack to iterate through all of its properties, adding up the number of bytes for each data type it encounters.